agreatfool/grpc_tools_node_protoc_ts/README.md

 * [doc how to use](https://github.com/grpc/grpc/blob/master/examples/node/static_codegen/README.md)

 ## Breaking changes
+### v2.2.0
+Fix definition changes according to the version change of grpc official TypeScript definition, see: [index.d.ts@1.9.0](https://github.com/grpc/grpc-node/blob/v1.9.0/packages/grpc-native-core/index.d.ts).
+Detailed changes could be found here: [PR#14](https://github.com/agreatfool/grpc_tools_node_protoc_ts/pull/14/files).

+### v2.0.0
-Since v2.x.x, current project supports the official definition of grpc, see: [index.d.ts](https://github.com/grpc/grpc-node/blob/v1.8.x/packages/grpc-native-core/index.d.ts).
+Since v2.x.x, current project supports the official definition of grpc, see: [index.d.ts@1.8.4](https://github.com/grpc/grpc-node/blob/v1.8.4/packages/grpc-native-core/index.d.ts).
 Though the usage of tool, and generated codes shall not been changed, it's good to be double checked in your project when upgrade.

 TSLint has been disabled in generated files.
 Please see the conversation: [#13](https://github.com/agreatfool/grpc_tools_node_protoc_ts/issues/13).

-~~## Note~~
+## ~~Note~~
-~~This tools is using an unofficial grpc.d.ts definition, see: [grpc-tsd](https://www.npmjs.com/package/grpc-tsd).~~ ~~If you want to use this tool, you have to use definition mentioned.~~
+~~This tools is using an unofficial grpc.d.ts definition, see: [grpc-tsd](https://www.npmjs.com/package/grpc-tsd).~~
+~~If you want to use this tool, you have to use definition mentioned.~~

 ## How to use